5 months ago

 A New Year.
 A Big, Life-Changing Decision.

-Even though I’ve had a few weeks to process this news, it feels so fresh.
-Sharing it here makes it that much more real.
+Even though I’ve had a few weeks to process this news, this announcement feels like a big deal.
+Sharing it here makes it (really) real.

 In 2012, I cofounded The Everygirl.
 I was in my late 20s, single, had zero connections, and wanted to help other women feel inspired.
-I spent $3000 (a good chunk of my savings at the time) to pay for half the cost of our first website.
-So much of that time is a blur but we poured ourselves into building a business from scratch.
-I was lucky enough to continue to do what I loved for almost a decade.
-Our company and team grew to over a dozen amazing women, many talented interns and contributing writers.
-Two websites, a furniture collaboration, online courses, conferences, and a foundation and most recently, The Everygirl x Day Designer for Target!
+I spent $3000 (a good chunk of my savings at the time) to pay for half the cost of our first (very scrappy)website.
+So much of that time is a blur – I poured everything into building a business from scratch and was lucky enough to continue to do what I loved for almost a decade.
+The company and team grew to over a dozen full-time staffers, many many talented interns and contributing writers.
+Two websites, a furniture collaboration, online courses, conferences, and a foundation and most recently, and finally making it into Target.

 As amazing as it all was and still is, I have made the decision to step down from The Everygirl Media Group.